-The technological development in the market has been rapid in recent years, rendering that some of SBAB's infrastructure is about to become outdated.
-An extensive project to replace the system platform was initiated in 2016 and has been ongoing with full intensity and high priority since then.
-The project is planned to continue until the third quarter of 2023.
+In recent years a substantial part of SBAB's core bank IT-systems have been replaced.
+Some IT-systems are stil somewhat outdated and will be superseded in the first quarter of 2025.
 SBAB's IT strategy has clearly defined goals and priorities to ensure that the identified risks are managed appropriately.
 The development and outcome related to the projects duration and cost are closely monitored by the management body and the Board.
 The agile approach with shorter lead times as well as closer intervals between deployment to production increases flexibility and enables efficiency.